alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

 4. Define the shared encoder and StructuralModel
 --------------------------------------------------------

-The Siamese branches share a single convolutional encoder (three Conv-BN/Dense blocks) that expands to a 4096-dimensional latent space.
+The Siamese branches share a single convolutional encoder (three Conv blocks followed by Dense/BN) that expands to a 2048-dimensional latent space.
 The same model instance is supplied twice in ``model_list`` so weights stay tied.
-A two-node adjacency matrix links the branches, and ``orthogonalization="zca"`` orthogonalises deep latent variables constructed by the projection head.
+A two-node adjacency matrix links the branches, and ``orthogonalization="zca"`` configures the orthogonalisation used by the projection head.

 .. code-block:: python

-   WEIGHT_DECAY = 0.0
+   WEIGHT_DECAY = 0
-   NDIMS = 4096
+   NDIMS = 2048
    CIFAR_image_model = keras.Sequential(
        [
            keras.Input(shape=INPUT_SHAPE),